 - Docker Registry is a key component of the Docker ecosystem and is widely used by developers and organizations of all sizes.

 Alternates of Docker Registry

 Following are some of the alternatives of Docker Registry:

 - Docker Hub provides users with a free hosted Registry with capabilities of automated build and organization of accounts.

-- Few other alternates for Docker Registry are:
+- A few other alternates for Docker Registry are:

-- JFrog Bintray i.e a cloud platform that provides services of managing, deploying, and promoting your applications.
+- JFrog Bintray i.e a cloud platform that provides services for managing, deploying, and promoting your applications.

 - GitLab Container Registry, which is a private and highly secure repository for storing docker images.